 Adequate Outfall Protection.
-The design must specify an outfall that will be stable for the maximum (pipe-full) design discharge (the 10-year design storm event or the maximum flow when surcharged during the emergency spillway design event, whichever is greater).
+The design must specify an outfall that will be stable for the 10-year design storm event.
 The channel immediately below the pond outfall must be modified to prevent erosion and conform to natural dimensions in the shortest possible distance.
-Outlet protection should be provided consistent with state or local guidance.
+This is typically done by placing appropriately sized riprap over filter fabric, which can reduce flow velocities from the principal spillway to non-erosive levels (3.5 to 5.0 fps).
+Flared pipe sections, which discharge at or near the stream invert or into a step pool arrangement, should be used at the spillway outlet.